This set of Engineering Physics Multiple Choice Questions & Answers (MCQs) focuses on “Effect of Gravity”.

 d) Law of inertia

 Explanation: First law is contained in the second law: In the absence of external force a body at rest will remain at rest and a body in motion will continue to move.
 Third law is contained in the second law: In the absence of external force, the rate of change of momentum must be zero.
-This is a third law of motion.
+This is the third law of motion.
 As both first and second law are confined in the second law, it the real law of motion.

 6. For a man standing inside a life, when will his apparent weight be equal to real weigh?